VagnerNerves/ignitegym-rn/README.md

   npm run dev
 ```

-Access the README.md from the server folder
+Access the README.md file in the server folder to see other commands.

 <!-- ### Front-end Web